kvark/vange-rs/README.md

 ### Technonolgy

-The game uses [gfx-rs](https://github.com/gfx-rs/gfx) for graphics and [glutin](https://github.com/tomaka/glutin) for context creation.
+The game uses [gfx-rs pre-LL](https://github.com/gfx-rs/gfx/tree/pre-ll) for graphics and [glutin](https://github.com/tomaka/glutin) for context creation.

 The level is drawn in a single full-screen draw call with a bit of ray tracing magic.